CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 | $\Omega_\Lambda$ | $1 - \Omega_m$ | Dark-energy density parameter (flat universe) |
 | $c$ | $2.998\times10^5$ km s⁻¹ | Speed of light |

-Because the lensed image, the $\kappa/\gamma/\mu$ maps, and the critical curves depend only on ratios of angular-diameter distances, $H_0$ leaves them unchanged and only $\Omega_m$ shifts them. $H_0$ does set the absolute distance scale, so it rescales the physical time delays (§ below): the delays scale as $1/H_0$, which is the basis of time-delay cosmography.
+Because the lensed image, the $\kappa/\gamma/\mu$ maps, and the critical curves depend only on ratios of angular-diameter distances, $H_0$ leaves them unchanged and only $\Omega_m$ shifts them. $H_0$ does set the absolute distance scale, so it rescales the physical time delays (§4): the delays scale as $1/H_0$, which is the basis of time-delay cosmography.

 ### Dimensionless Hubble parameter